 Built for Grow

-Anden’s patent pending VLGR technology allows the A710 dehumidifier to avoid overcooling the coil, which in turn translates to dramatically longer run times and far fewer defrost cycles.
+Anden’s patented VLGR technology allows the A710 dehumidifier to avoid overcooling the coil, which in turn translates to dramatically longer run times and far fewer defrost cycles.
 With fewer breaks to readjust, your plants will experience a more controlled environment and ideal temperatures.